cca/moodle_cli/readme.md

 ### set_course_date.sh

-Set the start (first argument) & end (second argument) date for all courses within a category.
+Set the start (first argument) & end (second argument) date for all courses within a category (the `CATEGORY` environment variable, which defaults to 877 for the Program Templates category).
 Both arguments should be UNIX timestamps.
 This script is useful for updating the dates of template courses for the next semester.
 If you want to enforce an end date for a whole semester (or other category), use the `moosh -n course-config-set category ${CATEGORY} enddate ${END}` command.